😜Mummy Hot Dogs😜

 1. Don’t get the super skinny ones.
 They will be hard to cut for the mummies.

-2. Don’t get the huge quarter pound ones just because that would be an intense treat.
+2. Don’t get the huge quarter pound ones because that might be too filling.

 Our gourmet steak hot dog would be a great fit as they are neither skinny nor huge.
 The normal sized hot dogs will do the trick just fine.
 FREE SHIPPING on all hot dogs order now.)